mosip/mosip-infra/deployment/v3/docs/external services configuration.md

 * Go to `mosip-config` and checkout to a specific branch to update the `config` properties.
 * The default value for the database hostname is `postgres-postgresql.postgres` and the default value for the database port number are `5432`.
-* If you are using an external service, you need to update the hostname and port number with the `sed` command mentioned below and also provide the external-hostname along with external-port.
+* If you are using an external service, you need to update the hostname and port number via `sed` command mentioned below and also provide the external-hostname along with external-port.
   ```
    cd mosip-config
    sed -i 's/postgres-postgresql.postgres/<postgres-external-hostname>/g' *